bgachara/notes/resume.md

 ## Guidng Pointers

-- Been a support engineer since 2018, around 5 years straight daily without leeave. sigh!!
+- Been a support engineer since 2018, around 5 years.
 - Support for both customers and new employees.
 - Intersection between prodcut engineering and user expectations plus use, very important to have both sides.
 - Deployed to site to see and interact with users, training, gathering and providing immediate feedback.